 Manned OctocopterUpdated November 2020

-The Manned Octocopter (super creative name, I know) was a multirotor aircraft that I designed and engineered with three of my friends in high school.
+The Manned Octocopter was a multirotor aircraft that I designed and engineered in high school with my friends.
 I was introduced to multirotors and aircraft design by aerospace engineer, Sahevaan Taneja, who lead our team through the 15-month undertaking.
 I learned a lot over the course of this project.
 It was the first time I had actually built something and it was also the first time work didn’t feel like work.
-I spent a lot of 11th and 12th grade dreaming of the day we would finally take to the sky with a man on board.
+I spent a lot of 11th and 12th grade dreaming of the day we would finally take to the sky with man on board.

 The lithium polymer batteries, brushless DC motors, and wooden propellers we used gave us about 200 kilograms of thrust for 6-8 minutes.
 We also used the Naza-M V2 flight controller from DJI for our piloting system.
 After many rewarding months spent designing, sourcing components, soldering, and testing, we logged our first successful manned flight on July 22nd, 2017.